averagewagon/cEDH-Decklist-Database/_includes/markdown/motd.md

-The most recent changes to the DB went live Sept.
-2nd.
-The next submission deadline will be announced soon.
+The next deadline for submissions is October 15th at 11:59 pm EST.